 In the same area, near Tie Siding (section 11, T12, R72W), some pegmatite was quarried for feldspar during the 1940s along Highway 287 east of the State Line diamond district.
 These contain uncommon euhedral garnet (Osterwald and others, 1966).
 At one of quarry, about 500 feet east of Highway 287, some fractured, fist-size, opaque, euhedral garnets were found.

 Hundreds of rounded pyrope and almandine garnets were found in breccia pipes in the Greater Green River Basin near Cedar Mountain & in anthills near Butcherknife Draw.
 These are small, transparent, pyrope, pyrope-almandine garnets, and spessartine garnets are (typically <8 mm in diameter) found in anthills in association with emerald-green chromian diopside & chromian enstatite.
 Some collectors have faceted some of these to produce attractive emerald-green, yellow-orange, and reddish-purple gems.
 A few diamonds have been found in the area in anthills and lamprophyres.
 Similar garnets are found in anthills in the Bighorn basin north of Thermopolis.

 Even though there are several great garnet localities in Wyoming, one of my favorite localities is in Alaska.
-And of course, there are garnets in Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Texas, Utah, and even in the Appalachian Mountains.
+And of course, there are garnets in Arizona, California, Colorado, Idaho, Montana, Nevada, Texas, Utah, and even in the Appalachian Mountains.
 There are many places to hunt garnet and other gemstones in the US.